arasgungore/Generative-AI-with-LLMs/README.md

 # generative-AI-with-LLMs

-My solutions to the assignments in the Generative AI with Large Language Models course offered by Amazon Web Services.
+My solutions to the lab assignments in the Generative AI with Large Language Models course offered by Amazon Web Services.